certtools/intelmq/docs/user/bots.md

 ### SQL <div id="intelmq.bots.outputs.sql.output" />

-SQL is the bot responsible to send events to a PostgreSQL, SQLite, or MSSQL Database.
+SQL is the bot responsible to send events to a PostgreSQL, SQLite, MSSQL, or MySQL/MariaDB database.

 !!! note
     When activating autocommit, transactions are not used.
 See: <http://initd.org/psycopg/docs/connection.html#connection.autocommit>